ahll19/ahll19.github.io/README.md

 - [x] Set up custom domain
   - [x] Make sure that images and such are served through https instead of http
 - [ ] Add download link to CV in menu
-- [ ] Make sure that the beginning of the article is not a section table